 Charles holds a B.A.Sc. in Engineering Physics and a M.A.Sc. in Mechanical Engineering from the University of British Columbia and is completing a Graduate Certificate in Organization Design and Development from Royal Roads University.

-Mumtaz Chaudhary, Communications
+Mumtaz Chaudhary, VP, Communications

 Mumtaz is a hands-on, high quality and driven Organizational Change Management Practitioner with over a decade of experience delivering programs that create transformational change and building engaged cultures in large-scale, complex environments.
 She has attained certification in the Prosci® methodology for change; is armed with experience in post-secondary education and the energy, heavy machinery, mining and financial services sectors, and; is a CMC™ candidate working towards her CMC™ designation in management consulting.
 Mumtaz is actively involved in the community as a volunteer mentor for the SFU Mentors in Business (MIB) program and a member of the Association of Change Management Professionals (ACMP).